Tropes for several characters

 - Mind over Matter: Ava develops telekinesis in Chapter 4.
 By Chapter 7, she has some measure of control and finesse over it.
 She loses it in Chapter 9.

 - Nightmare Fetishist: She’s quite eager to go in the scary woods at night in Chapter 2.
 In a flashback, she is shown to be the only one eager to meet Redfield, despite being obviously dangerous.
+In Chapter 11 at Cora’s house, she wants to have Cora’s house as hers.

 - Optional Party Member: A premium option in Chapter 2 allows Devon to recruit her for the next chapter.